 Europe was one of the regions hardest hit by the novel coronavirus, particularly in Italy and Spain.
 However, thanks to strict lockdowns, most countries are seeing steep declines in death and infection rates.
-While most borders remain closed, countries are slowly beginning to reopen, and many have set dates for summer tourism to return.
+While the European Union has banned citizens from the U.S. and other highly-affected countries from entering, most of Europe is slowly beginning to reopen, and many countries have set dates for summer tourism to return.
 Read on for a country-by-country list of border closures, quarantine restrictions, and travel details for throughout Europe.

 Austria enacted strict social distancing measures on March 16 and began lifting those restrictions on April 14.
-After new cases remained manageable for several weeks, and bars, restaurants, and museums are expected to reopen before the end of May.
+After new cases remained manageable for several weeks, bars, restaurants, and museums reopened around mid-May.
 The Austrian Foreign Ministry issued a travel warning for the United States and visa applications are suspended until further notice .
 Non-EU citizens (third-country nationals) flying into Austria from a non-Schengen zone country are prohibited.
 Third-country nationals flying into Austria from a Schengen zone country need to provide proof of a negative COVID-19 test and will have to self-quarantine for 14 days.
-Anyone entering Austria by land will have to show evidence of a negative test result and self-quarantine.
+Travelers who reside in one of 32 European countries do not need a negative test result and do not need to quarantine if they haven't left approved countries in the past 14 days.

 After early border closings and heavy travel restrictions, the Czech Republic started relaxing border crossing rules on April 27.
 While leisure travel still isn't permitted, E.U. citizens can enter for business, and E.U. university students are welcome though they will have to self-quarantine for 14 days.
 Seasonal workers and long-term residents can enter the country provided they test negative for COVID-19.
-Prime Minister Andrej Babis said that free travel between Austria, the Czech Republic, and Slovakia could be possible on June 8 or 15.
+On June 5, border restrictions between Austria and Germany ended.

-Only Danish citizens; residents of Denmark, Greenland, or the Faroe Islands; people transiting to their home country; and those with a "worthy purpose" are allowed to enter Denmark until June 1.
+Danish citizens; residents of Denmark, Greenland, or the Faroe Islands; people transiting to their home country; tourists from Germany, Norway, or Iceland; Danish students; and those with a "worthy purpose" are allowed to enter Denmark as of June 22.
 Any new arrival will have quarantine for 14 days.
-Phase three of the country's reopening will start June 8, which includes the reopening of museums, outdoor amusement parks, and botanical gardens.
+Phase three of the country's reopening started June 8, which includes the reopening of museums, outdoor amusement parks, and botanical gardens.
 Restaurants and retail stores opened mid-May.

 The U.K. has not enforced an outright ban on travel and currently has no entry restrictions.
 The government has advised against all non-essential travel, and President Trump banned U.K. nationals from entering the U.S. on March 14.

 Finland is reopening its borders gradually, a process that began on May 14.
 The country is now open for work-based and other essential travel, but arrivals are still strongly advised to self-quarantine for 14 days.
+Tourists from Denmark, Estonia, Iceland, Latvia, Lithuania, and Norway are allowed to enter Finland and aren't require to self-quarantine.
 International passenger flights are only arriving at Helsinki, Turku, and Mariehamn airports.
-Restaurants will reopen on June 1, as will cultural venues.
+Restaurants and cultural venues reopened June 1.

-France closed its borders, along with most of the E.U., on March 17.
-On May 11, the country's prime minister began implementing a three-week de-confinement period that allows residents to move within a 100-kilometer radius of their homes.
+France closed its borders, along with most of the E.U., on March 17 and reopened borders to EU member states on June 15.
+On June 15 the country also began the next phase of the prime minister's de-confinement plan allowing cafe, bars, restaurants, public transportation, and schools to resume operation.
 Delta is currently flying between Paris's Charles de Gaulle Airport and Atlanta five days per week, while Air France is flying between Los Angeles and Paris and Paris and New York three days per week.

-Iceland's much-talked-about border reopening is set for June 15.
+Iceland's much-talked-about border reopening occurred June 15.
 The country will welcome travelers from around the world, but quarantine and testing will be necessary.
 During a two-week trial period, arrivals at Keflavik International Airport will be tested for coronavirus free of charge.
 Those who decline testing will instead be required to quarantine for 14 days.

 Ireland has had limited flights and ferries to the U.K., but otherwise, its borders have been closed.
 Arrivals are instructed to self-isolate for 14 days.
 Public transportation throughout the country is limited, and restaurants and pubs are currently closed, but set to reopen on June 29.
 Museums and other cultural institutions won't open until July 20.

-All non-essential travel to the Netherlands is banned through June 15 for people who do not fit into these exceptions: E.U. citizens, Schengen Zone citizens, or U.K. nationals .
-Within the country, some businesses and activities are beginning to reopen as of mid-May, and others such as restaurants, cafes, theaters, and museums will be allowed to open on June 1.
+All non-essential travel to the Netherlands is banned through July 1 for people who do not fit into these exceptions: E.U. citizens, Schengen Zone citizens, or U.K. nationals .
+Within the country, some businesses and activities are beginning to reopen as of mid-May, and others such as restaurants, cafes, theaters, and museums opened on June 1.

 Norway's borders are closed to all foreign nationals through Aug.
 20 (with some exceptions allowing only those with a work permit or residence to enter or EEA citizens with family in Norway).
-Norway will decide whether to allow entry from citizens of Nordic countries by June 15 and from other nearby countries by July 20.
+Free travel between Nordic countries, excluding Sweden, resumed June 15 with no quarantine required or travel restrictions.
+Norway will decide whether to allow entry from citizens of nearby countries by July 20.

-Domestic and international air travel is suspended until May 23, and foreigners are banned from entering the country until June 12 with the possibility of being extended.
-Within the country, some restrictions have eased to allow businesses to open up under mandated safety guidelines and social distancing.
+international air travel to Poland resumed, though there are no direct flights to or from the United States.
+Though non-EU citizens are still banned from entering the country.
+Within the country, restrictions have eased to allow businesses to open up under mandated safety guidelines and social distancing.

 On May 15, the Emergency Government Ordinance 70 began, which includes the ban on all non-Romanian citizens entering the country.
 Also, on May 15, Romania suspended all flights to and from the following countries for 15 days: the U.S., the U.K., Italy, Spain, Germany, France, Belgium, Switzerland, Austria, the Netherlands, Turkey, and Iran.